On the Uplink and Downlink EMF Exposure and Coverage in Dense Cellular Networks: A Stochastic Geometry Approach: Abstract

 \section{Abstract}

-Existing studies analyzing electromagnetic field (EMF) exposure in wireless networks have primarily considered downlink (DL) communications.
-In the uplink (UL), the EMF exposure caused by the user's smartphone is usually the only considered source of radiation, thereby ignoring contributions caused by other active neighboring devices.
-In addition, the network coverage and EMF exposure are typically analyzed independently for both the UL and DL, while a joint analysis would be necessary to fully understand the network performance.
-This paper aims at bridging the resulting gaps by presenting a comprehensive stochastic geometry framework including the above aspects.
-The proposed topology features base stations (BS) modeled via a homogeneous Poisson point process as well as a user process of type II (with users uniformly distributed in the Voronoi cell of each BS).
-In addition to the UL to DL exposure ratio, we derive joint probability metrics considering the UL and DL coverage and EMF exposure.
-These metrics are evaluated in two scenarios considering BS and/or user densifications.
+Existing studies analyzing electromagnetic field (EMFE) in wireless networks have primarily considered downlink communications.
+In the uplink, the EMFE caused by the user's smartphone is usually the only considered source of radiation, thereby ignoring contributions caused by other active neighboring devices.
+In addition, the network coverage and EMFE are typically analyzed independently for both the uplink and downlink, while a joint analysis would be necessary to fully understand the network performance and answer various questions related to optimal network deployment.
+This paper bridges these gaps by presenting an enhanced stochastic geometry framework that includes the above aspects.
+The proposed topology features base stations modeled via a homogeneous Poisson point process.
+The users active during a same time slot are distributed according to a mixture of a Matérn cluster process and a Gauss-Poisson process, featuring groups of users possibly carrying several equipments.
+In this paper, we derive the marginal and meta distributions of the downlink and uplink EMFE and we characterize the uplink to downlink EMFE ratio.
+Moreover, we derive joint probability metrics considering the uplink and downlink coverage and EMFE.
+These metrics are evaluated in four scenarios considering BS, cluster and/or intracluster densifications.
 Our numerical results highlight the existence of optimal node densities maximizing these joint probabilities.